Sornakumar16/SocketStudy/README.md

+# Ex.No:1a
-# Ex.No:1a  			Study of Socket Programming
+Study of Socket Programming

+NAME:S.SORNAKUMAR

+REG NO:212223230210

 ## Aim:
 To perform a study on Socket Programming